spencer-shadley/completed-class/14-full-stack/3-saturday-relationships/preclass-drill/drill.md

 # Pre-class Drill

-Take each letter in the alphabet and assign it a position (a=> 1, b => 2, etc.)

-Determine if the sum of all positions of characters in a word are equal, given any number of strings
+Determine if a collection of any number of inputs contain a given sub-word

 ---

 Input

-`abc`, `cab`
+sub-word: `car`

+inputs: `racecar`

 Output